-DISCUSSION AND CONCLUSION
+CONCLUSION

-In short, the study highlights the high results of overall mean scores of the three aspect variables, learning platform, interaction, and motivation in affecting online learning management of Economics subject among high school students in Batu Pahat, Johor.
-The study reveals that the learning platform aspect has the highest mean score in online Economics learning management, as compared to interaction and motivation aspects.
+In short, the study highlights the high results of overall mean scores of the variables, learning platform, interaction and motivation, where the learning platform has the highest mean score in online Economics learning management, as compared to interaction and motivation aspects.
 Moreover, except for positive and strong correlations between motivation and online learning management, the other paired variables are positively and moderately correlated.
-Therefore, we can conclude that every aspect has a substantial impact on online learning management for Economics subject.
-The trend toward greater online learning is expected to continue since primary, secondary, and tertiary education institutions find online learning as appealing (Mieczkowski, 2022).
+Obviously, the trend toward greater online learning is expected to continue since primary, secondary and tertiary education institutions find online learning as appealing (Mieczkowski, 2022).